Getting Married in Panama

 After obtaining the Certificate of Attendance the couple will sign a Statement of Marriage in front of a priest along with two witnesses.
 The church will also want baptism certificates for the couple from the church which performed the baptisms.
 Foreigners can obtain an authenticated baptism certificate from a bishop in one’s home country.
 Finally, provide a copy of the Panama civil marriage certificate.

-If these Panama Marriage procedures and documents are too difficult to acquire Contact Us at Panama Offshore Legal Services for a quote for performing these services along with all your Panama Immigration and Panama Relocation needs.
+If these Panama Marriage procedures and documents are too difficult to acquire Contact Us at POLS for a quote for performing these services along with all your Panama Immigration and Panama Relocation needs.